-The Function of a Nursing Assistant
+The Job of a CNA

 - Providing basic care to patients

 - Taking patient's vital signs

 - Keeping a record of patient's health status

 CNAs can also work in Homewood AL nursing homes or long term care centers.
 In those settings, nursing assistants are more engaged in supporting patients with their Activities of Daily Living (ADL).
 ADLs are characterized as routine activities that most people carry out daily without help, including eating, dressing, or using the restroom.
 Nursing assistants usually develop more of a bond with these types of patients since they commonly reside in the facilities for extensive time frames.
 In many cases, they can end up being the channel between the patient and the balance of the medical staff because of their relationships with their charges.
 Consequently, the CNA's expertise can be a beneficial resource for preparing the appropriate care and treatment of long term care patients.